Moldoteck/nuaccident-crawler/README.md

-# Telegram bot starter based on [grammY](https://grammy.dev)
+# Telegram bot & crawler for nuaccident.com website

-Please, enjoy this starter template for Telegram bots based on [grammY](https://grammy.dev).
-It includes most common middlewares, MongoDB integration, language picker and internationalization and shows basic encapsulation techniques used by me.
+Each hour the bot will crawl specified website's xml's.
+User willbe able to get a list of those links and decide which one to save.

 # Installation and local launch

-1. Clone this repo: `git clone https://github.com/Moldoteck/tgbot-starter`
+1. Clone this repo: `git clone https://github.com/Moldoteck/nuaccident-crawler`
 2. Launch the [mongo database](https://www.mongodb.com/) locally
 3. Create `.env` with the environment variables listed below
 4. Run `yarn` in the root folder